TEXT VERSION of the 2005-2006 Wagoneer.

 Nick’s Best Diner in Greenville, S.C., matchbook shows a W&D

-Fry’s Turkey Ranch, North of Williamsport, PA shows a W&D peeking out.
+Fry’s Turkey Ranch, North of Williamsport, PA shows a W&D peeking

 A Closson called the Auto Lunch, between Lake George and Glens Falls